PranshuSachan003/Calculator/multiplication.md

   Then (I see the "out of range" as the result)

-  Scenario: (Pressing "multiply button" multiple times)
+  Scenario: (Pressing "multiply button" more than one time)

   Given (The calculator turns on)